mhfan/inperiod/README.md

 Open the browser to <http://localhost:8080/inperiod>

-Note: Recommended to print as PDF on Chrome browser.
+Note: Recommended to `Print to PDF` on Chrome, or `Export to PDF` on Safari.

 ## References